Its-Yayo/its-yayo.github.io/about.md

 Usually, I'm a hard-disciplined guy who learnt a lot in his past.
 I've learnt so many lessons in life I'd like to share to other young people to success in life as they grow to.
 So many few special people taught me how's life working inside a person, and that stuff.
 Also, the biggest things come in the moment you were not expecting for.
 Actually, you don't know where and when it's gonna happen, but they do.
 I've recieved some special cute things from those few people, worrying and taking care of me sometimes.
 Who reads this text, will identify who I'm talking to.
 Just I wanna say thank you yall from the bottom of my heart. :)

 ## Favorite Quotes
+- "Talk is cheap.
+Show me the code"
 - "That dream that you've holding in your mind, it's possible"
 - "When people say you can't do it, those people is showing you their limits, not yours"
 - "It's very important for you to believe that you are the one"